 - Yes, there is real fruit in these, in the form of freeze dried apples – don’t panic!
 The carbs that come from this are negligible, and the taste and texture are so much better with real fruit, than with extracts.

-- When you’re entering the macros for these, remember that the carbs from Swerve and other erythritol sweeteners are 0g, as only a negligible amount actually digests.
+- When you’re entering the macros for these, remember that the carbs from Lakanto and other erythritol sweeteners should be subtracted, as only a negligible amount actually digests.
 However, if you are using another brand, be sure to check the label, as many sugar free granulated sweeteners contain a lot of fillers, which may have carbs.

 - Seriously, let these cool before cutting into them, as they really will fall apart if you don’t.